erisonliang/connection-tester/README.md

 - ODBC Driver for Oracle OCI from [CData](https://www.cdata.com/drivers/oracledb/odbc/)
 - ODBC Oracle Driver with SQL Connector from [Simba](https://www.simba.com/drivers/oracle-odbc-jdbc/)

-All ODBC drviers are tested directly, i.e. "DSN-less".
-It only tests the actual ODBC driver, not the ODBC DSN Data Soucre.
+All ODBC drivers are tested directly, i.e. "DSN-less".
+It only tests the actual ODBC driver, not the ODBC DSN Data Source.
 Thus no DSN entry is required in your ODBC Data Source Administrator.

 ## Known issues